walteck/FHIR-NOO-API/pages/develop/development_interactions.md

 - HTTP 200-Request was successfully executed

-The NOOM FHIR server determines which of the set of resources it serves meet the specific criteria, and returns the results of the search in the HTTP response as a 'searchset' bundle or as single consent resource.
+The NDOP FHIR server determines which of the set of resources it serves meet the specific criteria, and returns the results of the search in the HTTP response as a 'searchset' bundle or as single consent resource.

 Note: Although an HTTP response 200 OK indicates the request was successful, the bundle could return a 0 (zero) total value indicating no record was found.
 This is an XML example of the Bundle with a 0 (zero) total value indicating no record was found.

-## Update Patients National Opt-Out Preferences Interaction ##
+## Update Patients National Data Opt-out Preferences Interaction ##

-The client system will perform a RESTful update interaction to amend the patients National Opt-Out preferences and submit a revised body to the NOOM service.
+The client system will perform a RESTful update interaction to amend the patients National Data Opt-out preferences and submit a revised body to the NDOP service.

-- ***Sender:***Any NOOM Client
+- ***Sender:***Any NDOP Client
 - ***Receiver:***Spine 2
 - ***RESTful API Interaction:***PUT [base]/consent[parameters]

 **Responses**

-Assuming successful URL submission, there are several possible responses to the NOOM request:
+Assuming successful URL submission, there are several possible responses to the NDOP request:

-- HTTP 200-OK: The entry has been successfully updated and the NOOM returns an HTTP Location header containing the 'server' assigned logical Id of the updated resource.
+- HTTP 200-OK: The entry has been successfully updated and the NDOP returns an HTTP Location header containing the 'server' assigned logical Id of the updated resource.
 - HTTP 400-Bad Request: Resource could not be parsed or failed basic FHIR validation rules
 - HTTP 404-Not Found: Resource type not supported, or not a FHIR end-point
 - HTTP 422-Unprocessable Entity: The proposed resource violated applicable FHIR profiles or server business rules.